billthecreator/RPIapp/README.md

 # RPIapp

 Web server built on Flask.
-Eventually will house apps accessable via local network.
+Eventually will house apps accessible via local network.

+### Reason ###
+Although this will only be accessible only in my house, I'm building this server to teach myself Python.
+Doesn't really need a lot of the functionality, but I want to learn it, so why not?
+The idea of custom building a server, from scratch, is pretty frick'n sweet.
+Below are some screens of how it looks at the moment.
+When I push a major update, I will also update the screens.

 ## Screen of Admin Dashboard
 !["Admin Dashboard"](/e0odRdC.png)